Princely states of Pakistan: Makran

-Also on 17 March 1948, Makran acceded to Pakistan, and on 3 October 1952, it formed the Baluchistan States Union with Kalat, Kharan and Las Bela.
+Also on 17 March 1948, Makran acceded to Pakistan, and on 3 October 1952, it formed the Baluchistan States Union with Kalat, Kharan and Lasbela.
 Makran was dissolved on 14 October 1955, when it was merged into the province of West Pakistan.
 In 1970, the area of the former state was organized as the Makran District (later the Makran Division) of the province of Baluchistan.